Find out what to expect throughout the microblading healing process: itching, scabbing, color change, etc. We break it down for you – day by day.

 After the touch-up, your brows will take their final shape and color.

-If you followed the aftercare tips and if the microblading artist has done a good job, you will probably be head over heels about your new brows.
-They will make your self-esteem go through the roof.
+If you’ve followed the aftercare tips and if the microblading artist has done a good job, you will probably be head over heels about your new brows.

 Before even booking a microblading appointment, make sure you don’t have an important event at least a month after it.